jazzband/geojson/README.rst

 coords
 ~~~~~~

-`geojson.utils.coords` yields all coordinate tuples from a geometry or feature object.
+:code:`geojson.utils.coords` yields all coordinate tuples from a geometry or feature object.

 .. code:: python